kontainapp/km/docs/how-tos/wifi.md

 # Wifi Notes

+**Be aware -- this fix disables higher WiFi speeds and limits connection to 54 Mbps.**

 ## Flaky `iwlwifi` 802.11n Support

 The Intel integrated Wifi driver (`iwlwifi`) has issues.
 One of the major issues concerns 802.11n.